ZaK3939/design-kit/README.md

 Need help?
 Feel free to [open an issue](https://github.com/ZaK3939/design-kit/issues/new) and we'll guide you through the process.

-Thank you for contributing to the Crypto Design Kit Manager!
+Thank you for contributing to the Crypto Design Kit!